-I’m Carly, a 20-something Wisconsinite-turned-Peace Corps-Volunteer and author of this blog.
-I’m currently serving as a Youth in Development volunteer in Thailand’s northern province of Chiang Rai.
+I’m Carly, a 20-something Wisconsinite-turned-Peace Corps Volunteer and author of this blog.
+I’m currently serving as a Youth in Development volunteer in Chiang Rai, Thailand.

-Fast forward almost two years later and I started to think that maybe I was one of those people “crazy enough” to volunteer with the Peace Corps.
-The specifics of serving in Thailand as a Youth in Development volunteer kind of fell together all at once, but when the opportunity presented itself, I jumped on it.
+Fast forward almost two years later and I started to think that maybe I was one of those people “crazy enough” to volunteer with Peace Corps.
+The specifics of serving in Thailand as a Youth in Development volunteer kind of fell together all at once, but when the opportunity presented itself, I took a full-on leap of faith.

 I intend to use this blog as a way to share my Peace Corps experience with others.
 The thoughts, feelings, and experiences recorded on this blog are very real, no matter how exciting, boring, or lonely they may seem.

 Please explore, read, share, comment, and enjoy everything I share during my 27 months in the Land of Smiles.
 There’s no way I can fully convey everything that happens – good and bad – here, but I will do my best to do just that!